Columbia, Maryland: Unveiling and growth

 In 1968, vice-presidential candidate Spiro Agnew referenced Columbia to reporters, saying, "Government should act as a catalyst to encourage the local governments to encourage industry and business to move next to a planned community," and "I want to lessen the density in the ghettos, and concurrently rebuild the ghetto areas."
 In 1969, County Executive Omar J. Jones felt that the increase in tax base was lagging behind the need for infrastructure as the operating budget doubled to $15 million in three years.
-Crime rates shot up around the county by 30-50% a year, with hot spots around the development.
+Crime rates shot up around the county by 30–50% a year, with hot spots around the development.
 By 1970, the project required additional financing to continue, borrowing $30 million from Connecticut General, Manufacturers Hanover Trust, and Morgan Guaranty.
 In 1972, amendments to New Town zoning proposing to place a maximum height for buildings and maintain the original density limit of 2.2 units per acre were opposed by Rouse allies including the Columbia Association, the Ellicott City Businessman's Association and the Columbia Democratic Club.
 By 1974, the amount owed reached $100,000 million, prompting partner Connecticut General to consider bankruptcy.
 An effort to create a special taxing district in 1978 and an effort to incorporate with a mayor in 1979 failed.
 In 1985 Cigna (Connecticut General) divested itself of the project for $120 million.
 By 1990 Howard Research and Development owed $125,162,689.
 In 2004 the project was sold to General Growth Properties, which went bankrupt in 2008.
 General Growth Properties submitted a plan for increasing density throughout Columbia in 2004 which was unanimously voted down.
 Ownership of the project fell to the previous Rouse subsidiary the Howard Hughes Corporation.
 Howard Hughes submitted a new plan to increase density in 2010 under the Ulman administration that passed unanimously.

 Columbia has never incorporated; some governance, however, is provided by the non-profit Columbia Association, which manages common areas and functions as a homeowner association with regard to private property.
 The first boards were filled entirely with Rouse Company appointees.
 The first manager of the Columbia Association was John Estabrook Slayton (d.
 1967).
 For Slayton's contributions to the early planning of Columbia, the community center in the Wilde Lake village, Slayton House, was named for him.
 Wilde Lake was the first village area to be developed in Columbia; accordingly, the town's first high school was Wilde Lake High School, which opened in 1971 as a "model school for the nation".
-Constructed in the open classroom style, it was razed in 1994 but reconstructed on the same site in 1996.
+Constructed in the open classroom style, it was razed in 1994 and reconstructed on the same site, reopening in 1996.